Varshini2115/Z-Algorithm/README.md

 **Python:**
 - The best-case scenario in Python is also when the pattern is not found in the text.
 - Similar to C/C++, the preprocessing step to construct the Z array runs in linear time O(m).

+EXAMPLE:
+Text:This is a test case
+Pattern:apple
+Execution screenshot:

 ### Worst Case